 2. Jumping Seeds

-4. Blow Up a Balloon
+4. Fun Way to Blow Up a Balloon

 Place a balloon around the funnel and fill it with 2 teaspoons of baking soda.
-(This next photo is real life…tears from our toddler because he didn’t want to wait his turn…)

 Side note: you may notice the last photo is a different bottle.
-We tried this experiment with a smaller bottle and the balloon blew up bigger than than with the larger bottle.
+We tried this experiment with a smaller bottle and the balloon blew up bigger than with the larger bottle.
 Also, you could experiment with more baking soda and vinegar to make it blow up even larger.

-5. Vinegar Ice
+5. Frozen Vinegar Stars